 Avocado Benefits for Weight Loss

-I am a big avocado convert, and I shall tell you why – along with a few other of my favorite top super foods, they have not only played a role in helping me kick my sugar habit, but have also helped me to shape up and lose the extra pounds that I was finding difficult to shift.
+I am a big avocado convert and I shall tell you why; along with a few other of my favorite antioxidant rich super foods they have not only played a role in helping me kick my sugar habit, but have also helped me to shape up and lose the extra pounds that I was finding difficult to shift.

-This, along with a diet full of antioxidant rich, high fiber plant based foods and regular exercise, has really helped keep my body into fat burning mode; and the satiating, low GI avocado has DEFINITELY played a part in all this.
+This, along with a diet full of antioxidant rich, high fiber plant foods and regular exercise, has really helped keep my body into fat burning mode.
+And the satiating, low GI avocado has DEFINITELY played a part in all this.

 1. BLOOD SUGAR CONTROL